sunvsp/lab4_webtech/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+You can develop and test this Chatbot by using Vitaul Studio.
+When you would like to runing the code, press Ctrl+F5 (without Debug mode) or F5 (Debug mode).

 ### Prerequisites

-What things you need to install the software and how to install them
+What things you need to install the software for develop and testing this project.

 ```
-Give examples
+### For Develop
+Visual Studio
+Git Bash

+### For Testing
+Admin Authentication in server
 ```

 ### Installing